-To prevent off-gassing, we used non-toxic paints and finishes throughout the room and selected organic or natural fibers for our organic children’s bedding, carpets, and window treatments.
+We used non-toxic paints and finishes throughout the room to prevent off-gassing and selected organic or natural fibers for our organic children’s bedding, carpets, and window treatments.

-As with design in general, sustainability is essential in a nursery–both in using sustainable materials as well as creating a design that will sustain a child through multiple stages of his or her life.
+As with design in general, sustainability is essential in a nursery–both in using sustainable materials and creating a design that will sustain a child through multiple stages of their life.

-For example, we chose FSC-certified machiche on both of the crib bases as well as the credenza surround.
-We also used wool for the window seat covers, carpets, and the bumpers because it is a sustainable fabric.
+For example, we chose FSC-certified machiche on both crib bases and the credenza surround.
+We also used wool for the window seat covers, carpets, and bumpers because it is a sustainable fabric.

 Selecting easy-to-clean materials is another important aspect to consider when designing a nursery.